J-lewen/erp/content.en/docs/table-of-contents/training/_index.md

 2. A video to guide you through conducting the pre-processing operation(s) via the user interface (UI);
 3. The code equivalent of the pre-processing steps conducted;
 4. A complete script, compiling all pre-processing operations conducted up to (and including) the current page;
-5. A written summary of the operation, reflecting gold-standard pre-processing reporting (1);
+5. An example dataset (so that you can have a go);
-6. An example dataset (so that you can have a go);
+6. Where relevant, a brief activity or task to consolidate understanding.
-7. Where relevant, a brief activity or task to consolidate understanding.
+7. A written summary of the operation, reflecting gold-standard pre-processing reporting <!-- <a> element links to the section below --> <a href="#Section_further_down"> (1)</a>;
 8. FAQs